cligs/toolbox/README.md

 toolbox
 =======

+##
+>ARRAS should not be thought of as a black box into which one inserts a text along with a set of commands and out of which one receives a completed analysis.
+A better analogy is a toolbox containing a set of tools, each designed for a particular task.
+The ARRAS design always presumes a human inquirer at the center.
+This ARRAS amplifies, rather than replaces, specific perceptual and cognitive functions.
+(John B. Smith, "A New Environment for Literary Analysis", *Perspectives in Computing* 4.2/3, 1984)

 ## What is the toolbox?

 The toolbox is a collection of small work-in-progress scripts and code snippets for text processing produced by CLiGS.